Nürnberg Hauptbahnhof

 Nürnberg Hauptbahnhof (German for Nuremberg Central Station) is the main railway station serving the city of Nuremberg in Germany.
 It is the largest station in Franconia and belongs to the 20 stations in the highest category of importance allocated by DB Station&Service.

 It is a through station with 22 platforms and lies on major north–south and east–west transportation axes.
 It offers connections to the major German cities of Leipzig, Berlin, Augsburg, Ingolstadt, Munich, Würzburg, Frankfurt and Regensburg, as well as Linz and Vienna in Austria and Prague in the Czech Republic.
 Over 450 trains stop here daily and more than 200,000 passengers use the station on average every day.
 It is also a major hub for public transport in Nuremberg.

 The Hauptbahnhof is located on the southeastern perimeter of Nuremberg's Altstadt, immediately opposite the Königstor (King's Gate) where the streets of Marientorgraben, Frauentorgraben, and Bahnhofstraße meet.

-The DB Museum, the corporate museum of Deutsche Bahn AG (formerly the Verkehrsmuseum), is close to the station, as is the Staatstheater Nürnberg opera house.
+The DB Museum, the corporate museum of Deutsche Bahn (formerly the Verkehrsmuseum), is close to the station, as is the Staatstheater Nürnberg opera house.